kubevirt/user-guide/docs/operations/export_api.md

 # --output, mandatory flag to specify the output file.
 # --volume, optional flag to specify the name of the downloadable volume.
 # --vm|--snapshot|--pvc, if specified, are used to create the VMExport object assuming it doesn't exist.
 The name of the object to export has to be specified.
 # --format, optional flag to specify wether to download the file in compressed (default) or raw format.
+CDI resizes raw images to match PVCs, so download size might be larger than expected.
 # --port-forward, optional flag to easily download the volume without the need of an ingress or route.
 Also, the local port can be optionally specified with the --local-port flag.

 $ virtctl vmexport download name [flags]